bonitasoft/bonita-doc/md/database-configuration.md

 * [MySQL](http://dev.mysql.com/doc/refman/5.5/en/database-use.html)

 Your database(s) must be configured to use the UTF-8 character set.
-Also, you are recommended to configure the database(s) to be case-insensitive so that searches in Bonita BPM Portal are case-insensitive.
+Also, you are recommended to configure the database(s) to be case-insensitive so that searches in Bonita Portal are case-insensitive.

 <a id="specific_database_configuration" />

-### Customize RDBMS to make it work with Bonita BPM
+### Customize RDBMS to make it work with Bonita

 #### PostgreSQL

 Configure the database to use UTF-8\.

 Edit `postgresql.conf` and set a non-zero value for `max_prepared_transactions`.
-The default value, 0, disables prepared transactions, which is not compatible with Bonita BPM Engine.
+The default value, 0, disables prepared transactions, which is not compatible with Bonita Engine.
 The value should be at least as large as the value set for `max_connections` (default is typically 100).
 See the [PostgreSQL documentation](https://www.postgresql.org/docs/9.3/static/runtime-config-resource.html#GUC-MAX-PREPARED-TRANSACTIONS) for details.